This link will take you to the electronic medicines compendium (emc) website, which is a non-Novartis website.

 The first injection should be performed under the guidance of a healthcare professional.1

-It is an anti-CD20 monoclonal antibody that selectively binds to sites on CD20 molecules expressed on B-cells.
+It is an anti-CD20 monoclonal antibody that selectively binds to sites on CD20 molecules expressed on B cells.
 KESIMPTA mechanism of action results in lysis of CD20-expressing cells leading to a depletion of B cells.1

 Please refer to the KESIMPTA Summary of Product Characteristics (SmPC) for further information.1

-What are the benefits of KESIMPTA?
+What are the possible benefits of KESIMPTA?

-• KESIMPTA met the primary endpoint in ASCLEPIOS I/II, with up to 58% reduction in ARR vs teriflunomide (ASCLEPIOS I: 51% [0.11 vs 0.22]; RR: 0.49 [95% CI: 0.37–0.65]; ASCLEPIOS II: 58% [0.10 vs 0.25]; RR: 0.42 [95% CI: 0.31–0.56]; both p<0.001)3
+• KESIMPTA met the primary endpoint in ASCLEPIOS I/II, with up to 58% reduction in ARR vs teriflunomide (ASCLEPIOS I: 51% [0.11 vs 0.22]; rate ratio (RR): 0.49 [95% CI: 0.37–0.65]; ASCLEPIOS II: 58% [0.10 vs 0.25]; RR: 0.42 [95% CI: 0.31–0.56]; both p<0.001)1,5

-• Self-administration: Following the initial dosing period, KESIMPTA offers 1 minute-a-month self-administration (after preparation), at home or on the go, giving patients the independence to administer their treatment in an appropriate environment of their choice.‡1,4 KESIMPTA is intended for self-administration, with initial guidance from an appropriately trained HCP.1 The flexibility to self-administer without the need for HCP involvement means dosing can occur at home or elsewhere appropriate outside the hospital setting.
-‘1 minute a month’ refers to the time it takes for a patient to inject a full dose of KESIMPTA; based on stability data4
+• Self-administration: Following the initial dosing period, KESIMPTA offers 1 minute-a-month self-administration (after preparation), at home or on the go, giving patients the independence to administer their treatment in an appropriate environment of their choice.¶1,7 KESIMPTA is intended for self-administration, with initial guidance from an appropriately trained HCP.1 The flexibility to self-administer without the need for HCP involvement means dosing can occur at home or elsewhere appropriate outside the hospital setting.
+‘1 minute a month’ refers to the time it takes for a patient to inject a full dose of KESIMPTA; based on stability data7

-What are the key considerations before prescribing KESIMPTA?
+What are the key considerations before prescribing?

 Contraindications1